hkawanishi/hkawanishi.github.io/_posts/2025-04-12-GenAI-Intensive-Course-Capstone-Project.md

 ---
 layout: post
-title: Turning Legal Jargon into Plain English with emoji
+title: Turning Legal Jargon into Plain English with Emoji
-subtitle: A Gen AI Translator for Terms of Service
+subtitle: A Gen AI Translator for Terms of Service Document
 gh-repo: hkawanishi/GenAI-Intensive-Course
 author: Hiromi
 ---
 ## Introduction

 Let's face it, wading through the legal complexities of Terms of Service agreements is rarely a highlight of anyone's day.
 For my Gen AI Intensive Course project, I initially aimed to explore sports data analysis with Gemini, envisioning summaries of exciting basketball or baseball matches.
-However, a seemingly insurmountable hurdle appeared: the Terms of Service of my chosen data source made it unclear whether using the data for machine learning was even permitted due to the dense legal language.
-This experience highlighted a common problem, the inaccessibility of legal documents.
+However, a seemingly insurmountable hurdle appeared: the dense legal language of my chosen data source's Terms of Service made it unclear whether using the data for machine learning was even permitted.
+This experience highlighted a common problem: the inaccessibility of legal documents.
 It was this frustration that ignited the idea for my capstone project, **a Terms of Service translator** powered by Gen AI.
 My goal is to transform convoluted legal jargon into clear, casual English and showcase the practical applications of the skills I gained during the intensive course.

 ## My Approach